 Dr Natasha Kuhrt is a Lecturer in International Peace & Security in the Department of War Studies.
-After gaining a B.A first class hons in Russian & German language and literature followed by an M.A in Soviet Studies, at School of Slavonic and East European Studies (University of London), she spent several years in publishing before obtaining a Ph.D at UCL on Russian Policy Towards China and Japan.
-Dr Kuhrt joined King’s as a visiting lecturer in the Law School in 2002, before going full time in the Dept of War Studies in 2009.
+After gaining a BA first class hons in Russian & German language and literature followed by an MA in Soviet Studies, at the School of Slavonic and East European Studies (University of London), she spent several years in publishing before obtaining a PhD at UCL on Russian Policy Towards China and Japan.
+Dr Kuhrt joined King’s as a visiting lecturer in the Law School in 2002, before going full time in the Department of War Studies in 2009.

-Her main teaching has been on the M.A International Peace and Security Programme and in international law and intervention, but she has also delivered guest lectures in the dept including on gender and nationalism and Russia’s discourse on memory and history.
+Her main teaching has been on the MA in International Peace and Security Programme and in international law and intervention, but she has also delivered guest lectures in the department including on gender and nationalism and Russia’s discourse on memory and history.

-In 2011 she established the British International Studies Association Working Group on Russian & Eurasian Security within BISA https://www.bisa.ac.uk/members/working-groups/resg and she remains co-convenor of this active group with two colleagues at Open University and Glasgow University.
-The BISA Working Group is on Twitter @BISARussEurasia.
+In 2011 she established the British International Studies Association Working Group on Russian & Eurasian Security within BISA and she remains co-convenor of this active group with two colleagues at Open University and Glasgow University.

 Dr Kuhrt is a member of BISA, Chatham House, ISA, ASEN and BASEES.

 - Russian and Eurasian security/foreign policy especially in Asia.